Skip to content

 Strongly recommended: two steps — foreground SMS first, production launch second.
 This avoids systemd / Docker getting stuck on SMS at startup.

-# Step 1: foreground one-off setup (interactive; will prompt for SMS code)
+# Step 1: foreground one-off setup (daemon sends SMS to phone immediately,

 ./futu-opend --setup-only \